Drake Maye

 Drake Lee Maye (born August 30, 2002) is an American professional football quarterback for the New England Patriots of the National Football League (NFL).
 He played college football for the North Carolina Tar Heels, winning the Shaun Alexander Award and ACC Football Player of the Year in 2022 after leading the NCAA in total yards.

-Maye was selected third overall by the Patriots in the 2024 NFL draft and earned Pro Bowl honors during his rookie season.
+Selected third overall by New England in the 2024 NFL draft, Maye earned Pro Bowl honors during his rookie season.
+The following year, he led the Patriots to their first division title since 2019 en route to an appearance in Super Bowl LX, while receiving a second consecutive Pro Bowl selection and second-team All-Pro honors.